PXNPXN/Grain-rain/README.md

 Function 1:

-  Login-Function:
+    Login-Functio:

     Login function is a simple local login, users can register new users, change the password, data is saved in SQLite.A third party login could not be made due to time constraints.

 Function 2: